Aiman-Abdullah/Laravel-Missing-SQL-driver-in-Azure-App-Service/README.md

 Resolution: <br>
-The resolution to the issue was added into workflow/ .yaml file the extensions: Please, see workflow/.yaml for more details <br>
+The resolution to the issue was added into workflow/ .yaml file the extensions:( see workflow/.yaml for more details ) <br>
  extensions: mbstring,PDO,grpc,tokenizer,xml,json,ctype,fileinfo,openssl,bcmath,mysql<br>